KapokProgramming/Akafuyu-FrontEnd/README.md

 # Akafuyu-FrontEnd
 ## Description
-This repo is the prototype of SE212 Database system and database system design.
+This repo is the prototype of SE212 Database system and database system design term project.

 ### Feature
 * Basic Authentication